 Am I the only one not in love with my baby?

 It can be disappointing and even shocking when we hold our newborn and feel nothing towards them.
 The multitude of thoughts that pass through our heads at this moment is enough to swallow us whole and bring us down into the dark spiral of shame.

 We start wondering what is wrong with us?
 All other moms fall in love with their babies immediately.
 None of the movies we ever saw showed a mom who wasn’t instantly enamored with her wriggly offspring.
 So a conclusion emerges — there must be something wrong with me.

 The truth is, there is nothing wrong with not bonding right away with your baby.
-In fact, as many as 20% of parents do not bond immediately with their newborn.
-Sometimes they only start feeling the bond days, weeks, or even months after birth.
+As many as 20% of parents do not bond immediately with their newborns.
+Sometimes they only start feeling the bond days, weeks, or months after birth.
 And there is nothing wrong with that, though it may feel like it at the moment.

 What Can Prevent the Bond from Happening Right Away?

-Labors can be difficult and traumatic.
-They may leave mom feeling completely exhausted, in pain, and wanting nothing more than to eat and sleep afterward.
+Traumatic and challenging labor may leave mom feeling completely exhausted, in pain, and wanting nothing more than eating and sleeping afterward.
 Or if this baby came after a previous pregnancy loss, mom can feel incredibly ambivalent towards the baby that is alive and in her arms.
 Feelings of guilt for loving this new being can stand in the way of a new budding bond.

 My First Birth Experience